kyljgr/shippy/SOW.md

 ### Assumptions:

--   [State any assumptions that are being made about the project, such as network connectivity or availability of resources.]
+[comment]: # ([State any assumptions that are being made about the project, such as network connectivity or availability of resources.])

 -   The two client parties will have internet access.

 ### Roles and Responsibilities:

--   [Define the roles of team members, including project manager, developers, testers, etc., and their responsibilities.]
+[comment]: # ([Define the roles of team members, including project manager, developers, testers, etc., and their responsibilities.])

 -   Project manager: Kyle Jager??